 - Travel Insurance: World Nomads offers simple and flexible travel insurance.
 Claim online anywhere in the world.

 You don’t need to specify dates in advance.
-The card is valid from the moment you collect the card, so time your pickup to coincide with intended use.
+The card is valid from the moment you activate it, so time your pickup to coincide with your intended use.

 What Attractions Does The KrakowCard Give Entry To?